 At Hireology, our SVP of revenue sporadically listens in on customer calls with sales representatives to offer guidance and improve customer satisfaction.
 It’s a helpful tool that when done right and respectfully, can be used to propel your business forward, close more sales, and improve the human experience.

 We often talk about the importance of hiring for soft skills rather than a long list of experience because it truly makes the difference, especially when attempting to recruit talent in today’s labor market.
-With so many individuals seeking new opportunities, you should encourage applicants who aren’t seasoned automotive professionals to join your dealership.
+With such an imbalance between automotive labor supply and demand, you should encourage applicants who aren’t seasoned automotive professionals to join your dealership.
 This doesn’t mean you should hire just anyone — look for individuals who are eager to learn, demonstrate drive, and are passionate about improving the customer experience.

 Observe individuals in interviews and evaluate them on their people skills.
 Listen to how they talk about past careers, and what they’re looking for in their next role.
-The interview can be very telling if someone will be a great employee to work with and for your customers to engage with.
+The interview can be very telling if you ask the right questions; you’ll be able to see if someone will be a great employee to work with and for your customers to engage with.

 Hiring diverse staff is not optional, especially when trying to create a welcoming environment for all customers.
 There are loads of business benefits to hiring a diverse staff as well — including a more efficient and innovative team — so take a look at how you’re recruiting diverse candidates.